-Chapter 13 Getting His Act Together and Taking It on the Road to Yew game's initial quests.
+By December 1989, as East Germans still danced atop the Berlin Wall and American troops searched the Nicaraguan jungle for Evil Wizard Manuel Noriega, Garriott led his crew on their final mission-assembling the clues and characters for the proliferation of quests described in the notebook.
+The process is best illustrated with how they handled one of the game's initial quests.
 The player needs to find an artifact that, as a sort of Rosetta Stone, enables him to decipher the Gargoyles' Book of Prophecy.
 One notation in the notebook describes a pirate who possessed one piece of a map essential to this miniquest, went on to identify the location of the dead pirate and his piece of the map, and gave away the whereabouts of the individual who can provide clues to the location of this pirate and the others-some living, others dead-who hold more bits of the map.
 But it didn't say exactly how the player would find any of these.
 That was the puzzle to be solved by the designers and programmers as they collaborated in bringing the notebook's people, places, and things to life.